Chart Color Schemes

 In terms of cultural diversity, Alfredton records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Alfredton's cultural diversity was comparable to the broader region, with 83.8% born in Australia, 89.7% citizens, and 86.5% speaking English only at home.
-Christianity was the predominant religion, accounting for 46.3%.
-The 'Other' category was slightly overrepresented at 1.3%, compared to 1.0% regionally.
+Alfredton's cultural diversity aligns with the broader regional average, with 83.8% born in Australia, 89.7% being citizens, and 86.5% speaking English only at home.
+Christianity is the predominant religion, accounting for 46.3%.
+The most notable overrepresentation is in the 'Other' category, which constitutes 1.3% compared to 1.0% regionally.

 Frequently Asked Questions - Diversity